 It is a subject of the utmost gratification to observe the progress made in bringing the natives to a state of civilization. … Several of them are also employed in the Survey Department at Yankalilla and Aldingha (Aldinga), who receive rations and pay the same as white laborers. … This is truly gratifying, and promises well for the success of our schemes for civilizing our state.
 (South Australian Register 10.08.1839)

-Lot 50 is part of an ancient Kaurna camp site.
-The Maslin/Malpas Creek swamp area would have been rich in both mai vegetable foods and paru game, along with permanent water.
+L50K is just part of an ancient Kaurna camp site.
+The swamp area would have been rich in both mai vegetable foods and paru game, along with permanent water.
 The length of occupation of the camp site is likely to be up to 7,000 years.
 Archaeological research nearby in coastal sandhills at Moana and another campsite give an occupation period of 6,500-7000 years.
 An archaeological survey of Lot 50 revealed campsite artefacts over most of the property.

-Kanyanyapilla is only several kilometres inland from the coastal summer camp places, coastal traveling corridor and the Tjirbruki Munaintya (Dreaming) sites of Karkungga red ochre place (at Red Ochre Cove, Moana), Wirruwarrungga (at Port Willunga) and Witawali (at the southern end of Wangkondanangko [the Washpool] at Sellicks Beach).
+Kanyanyapilla is only several kilometres inland from the coastal summer camp places, coastal traveling corridor and the Tjirbruki Munaintya (Dreaming) sites of Karkungga Red ochre place (at Ochre Cove, Moana), Wirruwarrungga (at Port Willunga) and Witawali (at the southern end of Wangkondilla [the Washpool] at Sellicks Beach).
 Karkungga supplied various ochres for ceremony and trade, Wirruwarrungga was a fresh water spring site on the beach with another camp place behind the sandhills at the mouth of the Willunga Creek.
-Witawali was a fresh water spring site just south of Wangkondanangko, a major workshop site used for the curing and drying of animal skins, from which items such as cloaks and bags were made.
+Witawali was a fresh water spring site just south of Wangkondilla, a major workshop site used for the curing and drying of animal skins, from which items such as cloaks and bags were made.

 Several Kaurna people are known of who had an association with the region before and after colonisation.
 Mullawirraburka (c1811-1845), also known by the colonisers as King John or Onkaparinga Jack, had responsibility for Country in the region and part of his parngkarra clan territory was inland from Ngaltingga (Aldinga).
 In contemporary terms he would be regarded as senior custodian of the Willunga area (Gara, 1998:93).
 It is probable that Mullawirraburka used Kanyanyapilla before and after colonisation.
 Dr. W. H. Leigh, ship’s surgeon, aboard the South Australian Company ship South Australian had contact with Mullawirraburka and recorded in his journal some events he shared with him, one a kangaroo hunt.
 Leigh provided a drawing of Mullawirraburka.